nudles/nudles.github.io/source/index.md

 ---

 # Professional Activities
-* Reviewer of TKDE, Neurocomputing and Neurocomputing.
+* Reviewer of TKDE, Neurocomputing and ACM Transactions on Data Science.
 * Area Chair of ICDCS 2020
 * Program Committee member of ICDE 2020
 * Program Committee member of DASFFA 2020